Sydney’s North Shore venues I LOVE as a luxury vendor - but which one’s for you?

 • Capacity limits for very large guest lists

-Sergeants Mess is located at Chowder Bay on Sydney’s North Shore and one of the city’s most sought-after waterfront wedding venues.
-Directly on Sydney Harbour and framed by natural bushland, the venue offers a rare sense of escape while remaining easily accessible from the CBD and North Sydney.
+Last, but definitely not least (cause it’s one of my most frequented and favourite spots) Sergeants Mess is in Chowder Bay and one of the north shore’s most sought-after waterfront wedding venues.
+Directly on Sydney Harbour and framed by bushland, the venue is easily accessible with heaps of parking (I believe they have shuttles too).

-With clean, modern interiors and floor-to-ceiling windows, Sergeants Mess provides a refined yet relaxed setting that adapts beautifully to a range of wedding styles - whether you’re after coastal romance or classic elegance.
-Designed to host your ceremony, cocktail hour, and reception in one flowing location, the venue is popular with couples who value simplicity, atmosphere, and a seamless guest experience.
+Clean, modern interiors and floor-to-ceiling windows (ready for you to decorate as you like), Sergeants Mess is refined, and adapts really well to a range of wedding styles - coastal romance, classic elegance, avant garde.
+Designed to host your ceremony outside, cocktail hour in the bar area, and reception in one flowing location, it really does have a seamless guest experience.

 Pros

-• Prime waterfront location with uninterrupted Sydney Harbour views
+• Prime waterfront with uninterrupted Sydney Harbour views

 • Ceremony, cocktails, and reception hosted in one cohesive space